TrueBlocks/trueblocks-core/test/gold/tools/getTrans/getTrans_README.txt

 ### Usage

 `Usage:`    chifra transactions [-a|-t|-u|-o|-v|-h] &lt;tx_id&gt; [tx_id...]
-`Purpose:`  Retrieves one or more transactions from the cache or the node.
+`Purpose:`  Retrieve one or more transactions from the chain or local cache.

 `Where:`